-When is is put in English.
-Cases of using was - were
+When is is put in English?
+Uses of was - were

 • 21.02.2022

-You can't envy a person who is learning a foreign language for the first time.
-The student thinks in his native language, unconsciously tries to transfer the categories, norms and rules of his language to a foreign one.
-Therefore, meeting with a concept or phenomenon that is absent in native speech, even elementary things seem difficult to perceive.
+You won’t envy a person learning a foreign language for the first time.
+A student thinks in his native language and unconsciously tries to transfer the categories, norms and rules of his language into a foreign language.
+Therefore, when encountering a concept or phenomenon that is absent in native speech, even elementary things seem difficult to perceive.

-Often the verbs am, is, are of the English language become a stumbling block.
-It is necessary to allocate time and understand this issue.
+Often the stumbling block is the verbs am, is, are in English.
+It is necessary to take time and understand this issue.

 The verb to be has no analogue in Russian.
-The fact is that the verb is rather an indicator of person and number, rather than an independent meaning.
-To be retained separate singular and plural forms for the first and third person in the present tense.
+The fact is that the verb is more of an indicator of person and number than an independent meaning.
+To be retains separate singular and plural forms for the first and third person in the present tense.

 Other verbs retained only the ending -s, which is a sign of the 3rd person singular, for example, She speak s.
-The same verb in conjunction with the pronoun of the 1st and 2nd person will differ from the initial form to speak only by the absence of the particle to: "I speak" and "You speak".
-The verbs am, is, are are forms to be.
-You can draw the student's attention to this by depicting the verb to be in the form of a dragon, and name its heads Am, Is and Are.
+The same verb in conjunction with a 1st and 2nd person pronoun will differ from the initial form to speak only in the absence of the particle to: “I speak” and “You speak”.
+The verbs am, is, are are forms of to be.
+You can focus the student’s attention on this by depicting the verb to be in the form of a dragon, and calling its heads Am, Is and Are.

 Translation problems

-The translation sounds like "is" or "be".
-The most common mistake young learners make is trying to translate phrases like "I am Kristian" as "I am a Christian."
-This is a delicate moment for beginners to learn the language.
-It is worth immediately correcting such reservations.
+The translation sounds like “is” or “to be.”
+The most common mistake young students make is trying to translate phrases like “I am Kristian” as “I am Christian.”
+This is a delicate moment for beginners learning a language.
+Such reservations should be corrected immediately.

-The interaction of native and foreign languages is very important for the learning process, so the translation must always sound competently and in accordance with the norms of the language.
+The interaction of native and foreign languages is very important for the learning process, so the translation should always sound competent and in accordance with the norms of the language.
 In general, everyone should memorize the verbs am, is, are.

 When do they say am and is, and when do they say are?

 Verbs are used in the present tense.
-For the past there are forms was and were, in sentences with the future tense they use the form will be and very rarely - shall be.
-You can remember the rules for using the forms of the verb to be by studying the table below.
+For the past there are the forms was and were; in sentences with the future tense the form will be and very rarely - shall be.
+You can remember the rules for using forms of the verb to be by studying the table presented below.

-As can be seen from the table, the forms am, is, was are used to denote the singular, while are and were are used to denote the plural.
+As can be seen from the table, the forms am, is, was are used to denote the singular, and are and were - the plural.
 In modern English shall and will are considered insufficient verbs.
-Both verbs are used only in the present tense - shall/will, and the past - should/would.
+Both verbs are used only in the form of the present tense - shall/will, and the past tense - should/would.

 Shall in current English is used only in the British version.
-In shall retained its modal meaning and is used only in cases where they want to say about the inevitability of an event.
-In British English, shall is used with the pronouns I and we, and will is used with the pronouns she, he, it.
+In shall has retained its modal meaning and is used only in cases where they want to talk about the inevitability of an event.
+In British English shall is used with the pronouns I and we, and will is used with the pronouns she, he, it.
 Carefully study the following table, which shows the uses of the verb shall.

 When used in negative sentences, the particle not is added to all forms of the verb to be.
-The full spelling is rarely used, the abbreviated form of negation is more common:
+The full spelling is rarely used; the abbreviated form of writing the negation is more common:

 • we are = we"re, we are not = we"re not or we aren't;